Russia's Government Resigns As Putin Moves To Change The Constitution

 6/10 The president will be weaker, and it’s beyond doubt now (despite earlier speculation that he would somehow stay on) that that president will no longer be Putin.— Alexander Baunov (@baunov) January 15, 2020

 The removal of the presidential term limit was not part of his package of proposed constitutional amendments; instead, the changes featured in the package would actually diminish the president's power and ability to sidestep the limits as Putin did.
-The overhaul would also give more control over ministerial nominations to the Duma, the lower chamber of Russia's lawmaking body, the Federal Assembly.
+The overhaul would also give more control over ministerial nominations to the State Duma, the lower chamber of Russia's lawmaking body, the Federal Assembly.

 At the same time, the plan to empower the State Council, a presidential advisory body, suggests a potential landing place for Putin after his term ends.